DiamondLightSource/tickit/docs/user/how-to/create-a-device.rst

     Scheduler got Output(source='sink', time=300000000, changes=immutables.Map({}), call_in=None)

 .. seealso::
-    See the `Running a Simulation` tutorial for a walk-through of running a simulation in a single or across multiple processes.
+    See the :doc:`Running a Simulation<../tutorials/running-a-simulation>` tutorial for a walk-through of running a simulation in a single or across multiple processes.